-- showcase concrete examples of how PSE contributes to EU member states' objectives (whether as the direct results of projects or as the more indirect outcomes of engagement); - showcase the contribution of PSE to development objectives, notably the SDGs, especially in the member states' priority areas; - present success stories of other European countries or public administrations that have engaged in PSE to create a 'demonstration effect'; - raise awareness of the added value of PSE that support EU agendas (such as Working Better Together as Team Europe, inclusiveness, cooperation with middle-income countries and policy first principle) and as a way of operationalising the partnership approach; - raise the visibility and added value of PSE for improving collaboration among EU member states and jointly with the EU institutions, including through the use of Twinning and TAIEX in development cooperation.
+- showcase concrete examples of how PSE contributes to EU member states' objectives (whether as the direct results of projects or as the more indirect outcomes of engagement); - showcase the contribution of PSE to development objectives, notably the SDGs, especially in the member states' priority areas; - present success stories of other European countries or public administrations that have engaged in PSE to create a 'demonstration effect'; - raise awareness of the added value of PSE that support EU agendas (such as working better together as Team Europe, inclusiveness, cooperation with middle-income countries or policy first principle) and as a way of operationalising the partnership approach; - raise the visibility and added value of PSE for improving collaboration among EU member states and jointly with the EU institutions, including through the use of Twinning and TAIEX in development cooperation.

 Some of the areas above would benefit from more research.
 Methodologically sound research findings and examples of the way in which PSE contributes to development outcomes and the EU member states' strategic objectives could help make a stronger case for PSE.
 A public, comprehensive mapping of the use of PSE in EU institutions and an evaluation of the impact of PSE in partner countries could help learning processes, increase accountability and counter criticism of its effectiveness.
+The mapping would go beyond the existing information and be as comprehensive as possible of the activities of the EU and the member-states so far, including information on relevant activities conducted under different line DGs and a public, open access to background granular data on the activities and their results.
+This exercise could build on the information gathered during the Phase I study, ideally to encompass more member-states and all EU institutions activities, including those conducted under the responsibility of various line DGs.